MirzaHilmi/Airline-Reservation-Database/README.md

 <img src="https://raw.githubusercontent.com/MirzaHilmi/SBD-Final-Project/master/docs/banner-image.png" alt="banner that says Sistem Basis Data">

-# SBD Final Project
+# Airline Reservation Database
 `Final Project for the Database System Course`

-This repository contains the final project for the Database System course.
+This repository contains the final project for the [Database System Course](https://github.com/MirzaHilmi/Database-System-Course).
 The project is developed as part of the course requirements and aims to showcase the knowledge and skills gained during the course.

 ## Project Description